cloudydaiyz/webdev-learning-center/04-growth-landing-page/style-guide.md

 Getting started
 Pricing

-How does the contact management feature help me keep track of clients and partners?
+Q: How does the contact management feature help me keep track of clients and partners?
+(Getting Started)
-Keep track of your contacts, gain valuable insights, analyse live data and performance metrics.
+A: The contact management feature helps you organize and store all your client and partner information in one place.
+You can track interactions, set reminders for follow-ups, and gain insights into your relationships through detailed analytics.

-Can I customize the dashboards and reporting feature to display the metrics that are most important to my business?
+Q: Can I customize the dashboards and reporting feature to display the metrics that are most important to my business?
+(Getting Started)
+A: Yes, the dashboards and reporting features are fully customizable.
+You can select which metrics to display, set up custom reports, and create visualizations that highlight the data most relevant to your business goals.

-How does the task management feature help me delegate tasks to my team and track progress?
+Q: How does the task management feature help me delegate tasks to my team and track progress?
+(Getting Started)
+A: The task management feature allows you to assign tasks to team members, set deadlines, and track progress in real-time.
+You can also prioritize tasks, add notes, and receive notifications when tasks are updated or completed.

-Can I collaborate with my team in real-time using all tools?
+Q: Can I collaborate with my team in real-time using all tools?
+(Getting Started)
+A: Yes, our app includes real-time collaboration tools such as messaging, video conferencing, and document sharing.
+This ensures that your team can work together seamlessly, no matter where they are located.

-Is the app available on all devices?
+Q: Is the app available on all devices?
+(Getting Started)
+A: Yes, the app is available on all devices, including desktops, tablets, and smartphones.
+This allows you to stay connected and manage your business from anywhere.

-How does the app help me stay compliant when working with freelancers and contractors?
+Q: How does the app help me stay compliant when working with freelancers and contractors?
+(Getting Started)
+A: The app provides tools to manage contracts, track payments, and ensure that all legal and compliance requirements are met when working with freelancers and contractors.
+This helps you stay organized and reduces the risk of non-compliance.

+Pricing
+Q: What are the differences between the free and premium plans?
+(Pricing)
+A: The free plan includes essential features such as contact management, real-time monitoring, task scheduling, and basic analytics.
+The premium plan, priced at $49 per month, adds advanced features like data-driven decision-making tools, enhanced data visualization, and real-time communication tools for messaging and video conferencing.

+Q: Are there any setup fees or hidden costs?
+(Pricing)
+A: No, there are no setup fees or hidden costs.
+Our pricing is transparent, and you only pay the monthly subscription fee for the premium plan.
+All features included in the plan are available without additional charges.

+Q: Can I switch plans at any time?
+(Pricing)
+A: Yes, you can switch between the free and premium plans at any time.
+Upgrading or downgrading your plan is straightforward and can be done through your account settings.
+Any changes in billing will be prorated accordingly.

+Q: Do you offer any discounts for annual subscriptions?
+(Pricing)
+A: Yes, we offer a discount for annual subscriptions.
+If you choose to pay annually, you can save up to 20% compared to the monthly subscription rate.
+This option is available during the checkout process.

+Q: Is there a trial period for the premium plan?
+(Pricing)
+A: Yes, we offer a 14-day free trial for the premium plan.
+This allows you to explore all the advanced features and determine if the premium plan meets your business needs before making a commitment.

+Q: What payment methods do you accept?
+(Pricing)
+A: We accept all major credit cards, including Visa, MasterCard, American Express, and Discover.
+Additionally, we support PayPal and direct bank transfers for annual subscriptions.

+Q: What happens if I cancel my subscription?
+(Pricing)
+A: If you cancel your subscription, you will retain access to the premium features until the end of your current billing period.
+After that, your account will revert to the free plan, and you will lose access to any premium features.
+You can resubscribe at any time.

 # Footer